Introduction to South Carolina Slot Machine Casino Gambling

 Casinos in South Carolina

-Casino-style gambling day trips to international waters are available via two luxury yachts operated by The Big “M” Casino in Little River, not far from Myrtle Beach.
-Two luxury yachts are available, called Ship I and Ship II, having an optional all-you-can-eat buffet.
-The ships cruise year-round.
+Day trips to international waters are available from two luxury yachts operated by The Big “M” Casino in Little River, not far from Myrtle Beach.
+The boats cruise year-round.

-The Catawba Tribe of South Carolina is the only federally-recognized American Indian tribe in this state.
-The Catawba Indian Nation has not negotiated a tribal-state gaming compact.
-Therefore, South Carolina does not have any tribal casinos.
+South Carolina has no tribal casinos.
+The Catawba Tribe of South Carolina is the only federally-recognized American Indian tribe but has not negotiated a tribal-state gaming compact.

 Other Gambling Establishments